TheMTank/GridUniverse/docs/GridWorld.md

 The agent's state is represented by a single number between 0-N where N is the number of states in the grid.
 This makes it easy for tabular matrix algorithms (e.g. Dynamic Programming) to run on the environment.

+## Code and Examples

+Study the self-contained easy to read environment code within `core/envs/gridworld_env.py`.

+Run and study the code within `examples/gridworld_examples.py` and `core/algorithms/policy_iteration.py` to see how to use the environment more clearly.